prisma/prisma1/docs/04-Reference/01-Service-Definition/02-graphcool.yml.md

 ### Name of currently active environment

-You can reference the name of the currently active [environment](!alias-zoug8seen4) inside the project definition file.
+You can reference the name of the currently active [environment](!alias-zoug8seen4) inside the service definition file.

 The syntax is similar to the one for referencing environment variables, except that the _name_ of the environment variable is replaced with `GRAPHCOOL_ENV`: